 When fertility tests indicate the absence of fertility problems in the woman, donor-sperm insemination would be the fertility treatment of choice.
 To that end, she should have tubal patency and regular menstrual cycles.

 Inversely, in women suffering from infertility, donor-sperm IVF is advisable, preferably with the patient’s own eggs.
-Double-donor IVF is indicated only in cases where problems related to the woman’s ovarian reserve or egg quality are detected.

 The most common sperm pathologies affecting sperm viability are: